Bringing Corian Back to Life — How Rose Restoration Revives This Forgotten Classic

 Corian was once the gold standard of countertops — sleek, durable, and endlessly customizable.
 Though it peaked in popularity during the 70s, 80s, and 90s, it remains a reliable and long-lasting surface found in countless homes, hotels, and commercial spaces today.

-At Rose Restoration, we’re one of the few companies that still restores Corian.
-Our process helps homeowners and property managers maintain rather than replace, keeping these classic surfaces beautiful and functional for years to come.
+At Rose Restoration, we’re one of the few companies that still specializes in Corian restoration, helping homeowners and property managers renew rather than replace.
+Our process keeps these classic solid surface countertops beautiful, functional, and sustainable for years to come.

 What Is Corian?

 Corian is a solid-surface material made from resins and minerals, originally developed by DuPont.
-It was created as a low-maintenance alternative to marble and granite — non-porous, seamless, and stain-resistant.
+It was designed as a low-maintenance alternative to marble and granite — non-porous, seamless, and stain-resistant.

-While no longer widely installed, it’s still found in kitchens, bathrooms, and healthcare settings where hygiene and easy upkeep matter.
-Unlike stone, Corian doesn’t require sealing or heavy polishing — it can be mechanically resurfaced and renewed multiple times during its lifespan.
+While no longer widely installed, Corian remains common in kitchens, bathrooms, and healthcare facilities where hygiene and easy maintenance matter.
+Unlike stone, Corian countertops don’t require sealing or heavy polishing — they can be mechanically resurfaced and renewed multiple times throughout their lifespan.

 IssueWhat It MeansApplies To